ray-project/ray/doc/source/user-profiling.rst

       ray.get(five_results)

-cProfile now shows us calling on the ``actor.py`` remote function methods five times, and our example in total now takes only 1.5 seconds to run:
+Our example in total now takes only 1.5 seconds to run:

 .. code-block:: bash